MrStarbird/LotW-Randomizer/README.md

 It is also possible that other NES roms have the same first 32 bytes as LotW.
 If this happens, please let me know.

 Version History:

+4/27/2017 - version 0.7

+-Added options to change Enemies' HP, Damage, and Speed.

+-Added option to block the shortcut in Lyll's Area to prevent use of Pause-jumping to the area where the Crown is in original game.
+Adds a bit of challenge.

+-Added option to randomize music in each zone.

 4/19/2017 - version 0.61b